sanchezna86/ELK-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- 10.0.0.5 nd 10.0.0.6

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+-Filebeat and Metricbeat are loaded on the VM.

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat monitors log files, collects log events, and sends them to Elasticsearch or Logstash for indexing.
+- Metricbeat takes the metrics and statistics and ships them to Elasticsearch or Logstash

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the filebeat-config.yml file to /etc/ansible/roles.
-- Update the _____ file to include...
+- Update the configuration file to include the Elk Server's IP address.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to ELK server to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- _Which file is the playbook? filesbeat-playbook.yml Where do you copy it? /etc/ansible/hosts
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _Which file do you update to make Ansible run the playbook on a specific machine? filebeat-config.yml How do I specify which machine to install the ELK server on versus which to install Filebeat on? by adding the IP address for the ELK server to the webserver section.
 - _Which URL do you navigate to in order to check that the ELK server is running?
+Public_IP_Address:5601

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ cd /etc/ssh ssh username@IPaddress -yes sudo docker container list -a sudo docker start container (container name) sudo docker attach container (container name) cd /etc/ansible/ ansible-playbook elk.yml ansible-playbook filebeat-playbook.yml ansible-playbook metricbeat-playbook.yml cd /etc/ansible/roles nano filebeat-playbook.yml (to configure file) nano metricbeat-playbook.yml open a new web browser (Elk-Server PublicIP:5601) This will bring up the Kibana Web Portal